-Having grown up in the Middle East and in Southern India, the weather in California is perfect for Dr. Puttichanda.
+Having grown up in the Middle East and Southern India, the weather in California is perfect for Dr. Puttichanda.
 He appreciates the outdoor life here and enjoys walking and exploring new destinations.
-A self-proclaimed Geography nerd, he loves maps and traveling and has a goal to visit every country at least once.
+A self-proclaimed geography nerd, he loves maps and traveling and has a goal to visit every country at least once.
 He is an avid reader, movie and music buff, and a huge patron of the arts- especially painting and dancing.
 He is also a die-hard Roger Federer tennis fan.
 Most of all, friends and family are his pillars of strength.

 Sharath Puttichanda, MD

 Dr. Puttichanda is a Board-Certified Psychiatrist with a focus on depression including young adult-onset depression, anxiety, psychosis, trauma-related issues, and bipolar depression.

 Dr. Sharath Puttichanda finds the brain to be the most fascinating organ in the body.
 The human condition, the stories of our lives, and the opportunities he has had to observe, learn and be curious about are what drew him to psychiatry.
 Not to mention the fact that the brain is the seat of all behavior, emotion, and action.

 For Dr. Puttichanda, his passion stems from a deep-seated desire to help those in crisis or in need.
 He believes humans are complicated and not perfect all the time.
 All of those aspects make the whole person.
 He uses his clinical skills to guide people in the right direction and build treatment plans to help his patients find relief from the suffering they may be experiencing.
 In working with patients, he meets them where they are emotionally and builds a collaborative partnership to help each person live their happiest, best lives.